 You wouldn’t be happy if a teammate just walked off in the middle of a soccer match.
 Couldn’t they have at least waited until halftime?
 This is why current rules require a year’s notice for either Ontario, Quebec, or California to pull out of their joint cap-and-trade market.
-With no plan to give appropriate notice, Ontario could face lawsuits and massive legal battles from their former partners.
+Having given no notice at all, Ontario could face lawsuits and massive legal battles from their former partners.

 And what about the Ontario businesses and cap-and-trade participants who have invested billions into this market and now find their permits are worthless?
-Ontario’s partners have already closed the cap-and-trade market to Ontario companies, after Premier-designate Ford’s announcement that he would pull out as soon as possible without respecting the agreement to provide a year’s notice.
-Ontario will be forced either to pay almost $3 billion to buy back these permits from Ontario companies, or leave the businesses that bought them high and dry.
+Ontario’s partners have already closed the cap-and-trade market to Ontario companies, after Premier Ford’s announcement that he would pull out as soon as possible without respecting the agreement to provide a year’s notice.
+Ontario’s newly introduced Cap and Trade Cancellation Act includes rules for some participants to be reimbursed, but it appears they do not intend to refund the vast majority of the almost $3 billion in permits sold.

 - Cancelling cap-and-trade means cancelling all current program funding designed to cut Ontario’s carbon pollution.

 By offering incentives to bring down the cost of low-carbon technology, such as grants to switch to highly efficient windows and insulation, the choice to cut carbon emissions is much easier to make.
-Without funding from a carbon pricing system to offer such incentives, this choice will be out of reach for many businesses and homeowners.
+Without funding from a carbon pricing system to offer such incentives, this choice is now out of reach for many businesses and homeowners.

 - By cancelling cap-and-trade, Ontario will end up with a carbon tax.